APB (1987 video game): Gameplay

 The game also gives the player the task of arresting fugitive felons.
 Every other day, starting on the third day, the player can go after an A.P.B. ("All Points Bulletin").
 The stage will start with a scene of multiple officers seen in silhouette where the Chief is showing a mugshot of a suspect wanted for a major crime, the vehicle to be on the lookout for, along with the words "Get this crook today".
-Examples of major crimes can be expected such as selling narcotics, prostitution, terrorism, or arson, or less commonplace, such as one day where a truck full of nuclear fuel was stolen and Officer Bob is ordered to recover it.
+Examples of major crimes can be expected such as selling narcotics, prostitution, terrorism, or arson, or less commonplace, such as one day where a truck full of nuclear fuel was stolen, and Officer Bob is ordered to recover it.

 When a fugitive is caught and returned to the station, the player must violently shake the suspect to get a confession before the Chief enters the room.
 This is done by filling the "Confess-O-Meter" by tapping alternatively on the "fire" and "siren" buttons.
 The A.P.B. suspects are named, often in a manner according to their offense: "Bernie Gasman" (wanted for arson), "Cool Hand Duke" (wanted for pimping), "Buzz Geiger" (wanted for nuclear fuel theft).
 Should Officer Bob get an APB suspect to the station and force him or her to confess, a screen of "Bob's Top 10" will be shown where the convict is then put behind bars and a brief musical tone akin to "Dragnet" is played.
+In the event the Chief enters the room and sees Bob shaking the suspect, the suspect is let go due to police brutality, and the player is penalized with a demerit, plus one additional demerit for each item on the quota that was not accumulated.

 After Day 16, no other petty violators are introduced.
 The daily quota will be a combination of those above.
 Other petty violators seen in the game but not formally introduced are hitchhikers and distressed motorists, seen by a man working on a car at a road shoulder and his wife saying "Help!" in which Officer Bob will give them a $75 ticket for his time and aid.